loxilb-io/loxilbdocs/docs/kube-loxilb.md

 The arguments have the following meaning :
 - loxiURL : API server address of loxilb.
 This is the docker IP address loxilb docker of Step 1.
 - externalCIDR : CIDR or IPAddress range to allocate addresses from.
 By default address allocated are shared for different services(shared Mode)
+- externalCIDR6 : Ipv6 CIDR or IPAddress range to allocate addresses from.
+By default address allocated are shared for different services(shared Mode)
 - monitor : Enable liveness probe for the LB end-points (default : unset)
 - setBGP : Use BGP to advertise this service (default :false).
 Please check [here](https://github.com/loxilb-io/loxilbdocs/blob/main/docs/integrate_bgp_eng.md) how it works.
 - setLBMode : 0, 1, 2